Writing a will and other estate planning tools - to ensure your estate is organised simply and efficiently

 You could follow these steps:

-- Apply for a new Lasting Power of Attorney (LPA), application fee of £82.
+- Apply for a new Lasting Power of Attorney (LPA)

 This would be a decision that you and your attorneys need to make, as we can’t provide advice on this.
 It may be suitable for you to discuss this with a legal professional or the Office of the Public Guardian before making any changes.